Oatstraw

 FAQs

-- Is oatstraw the same as oatmeal?
-No. Oatstraw is the stem and leaf of the oat plant; oatmeal comes from the grain (seed).
+No. Oatstraw is the stem and leaf (the straw) of the oat plant, used mainly as a tea or infusion.
+Oatmeal comes from the grain (the seed).
+Colloidal oatmeal, used on the skin, is milled from the mature grain as well.
 They are different parts of the same species with different traditional uses.